fmterrorf/fmterrorf.github.io/content/posts/keeping-tf-module-sources-uptodate.md

 ## How it works

-Building **drdrei** is pretty simple since all i have to do use existing go libraries & git features.
-Folks at Terraform are generous enough to make this helper tool called [terraform-config-inspect](https://github.com/hashicorp/terraform-config-inspect) that i used to get high-level metadata such as the `source` attribute) that i used to get high-level metadata such as the `source` attribute from the module.
-I then used regex to parse out the feature name & semver info from the source.
+Building **drdrei** is pretty simple since all i have to do is use existing go libraries & git features.
+Folks at Terraform are generous enough to make this helper tool called [terraform-config-inspect](https://github.com/hashicorp/terraform-config-inspect) that i used to get high-level metadata such as the `source` attribute.
+Then I used regex to parse out the feature name & semver info from the source.

 Once i have the sources, i can `git remote-ls` to fetch the list of tags from the source git repo.
 I then sort the tags using [Masterminds/semver](https://github.com/Masterminds/semver) & only fetch the latest one.
 Then i compare if my local copy is using the the latest version & show output to the console if it isn't.